Feeding Your Baby: The First Year

 How do I know when my baby is ready for solid food?

-The American Academy of Pediatrics and the World Health Organization recommend exclusively breastfeeding for the first six months of the baby's life; however, if not exclusively breastfeeding, some babies may be ready to start solid foods between four and six months of life.
+Many healthcare providers recommend that you exclusively breastfeed your baby for the first six months of life.
+However, if you’re not exclusively breastfeeding, your baby may be ready to start solid foods between four and six months.

 Every baby develops differently, so here are signs to look for to know your baby is developmentally ready for solid food:

 - Baby can sit upright with little or no support in the high chair.